The Ten CommandmentsGod's 10 Laws of love

 The Ceremonial Law, with its sacrificial system, pointed the people to the coming of Jesus.
 Every time an animal was sacrificed and its blood was shed in the old Jewish temple, it was a reminder that someday a Saviour would come and die for their sins.
 This is why John the Baptist pointed to our Lord Jesus Christ and declared, “Behold the Lamb of God.”

 The ceremonial and sacrificial system was forever nullified when Jesus died on Calvary’s cross.
 At the time of His death the veil of the great temple curtain was torn from top to bottom, signifying that the entire ceremonial system was forever finished.
 The priests no longer had any need to offer up any sacrifices.
 The One great and perfect Sacrifice was offered at Calvary.
 When the true Passover Lamb cried out, “It is finished”, and bowed His head and died the old Ceremonial Law, that had pointed the people to His sacrificial death, was nailed to the cross.
 It was forever made void.
-See also this table showing a comparison of the Ten Commandments, Ceremonial law and Colossians 2:16.
+See also the table on this page showing a comparison of the Ten Commandments and the Ceremonial law.

 This event had been foretold in Bible prophecy by the prophet Daniel, more than six hundred years before the birth of Christ.
 He wrote Daniel 9:27 “And He shall confirm the covenant with many for one week (seven literal years, according to prophetic terms): and in the midst of the week he shall cause the sacrifice and the oblation to cease…”